kxr/kxr.github.io/_posts/2011-12-30-utorrent-server-on-linux-step-by-step-how-to.md

 cp /tmp/utorrent-server-v3_0/webui.zip /opt/utorrent/webui/
 {% endhighlight %}

-{% highlight python %}
-import urllib2
-print "alpha"
-a = new
-print a
-{% endhighlight %}

 ### Step 3: Libraries check

 Before proceeding further, it will be a good idea to locate any missing libraries.